qmbates/tutorial/more-tableau.md

 <img width="99%" alt="condition" src="https://github.com/user-attachments/assets/babcdd4f-ca44-4e86-9707-5a5f4d7eb3a7" />

+**! to clear filters, you can click and drag them out of the _Filters_ box.**

 ***
 <br>

 ### measuring over time

-your spotify data comes with a timestamp for every instance of a track playing. however, the timestamp is in a format that Tableau cannot read. fortunately, Tableau allows us to create a **Calculated field** in order to format all of our timestamps in one go!
+your spotify data comes with a timestamp for every instance of a track playing. however, Spotify formats the timestamp in a way that Tableau cannot read. fortunately, Tableau allows us to create a **Calculated field** in order to format all of our timestamps in one go!

 * go back to the **Data Source** tab.